AnnMarieW/dash-multi-page-app-demos/README.md

        |-- page2.py
     - home.py
 ```

- This app also demos how to add arbitrary data to the `page_registry`.
-This example adds icons to the `page_registry` which are used when creating the links.
+It also demos how to add arbitrary data to the `page_registry`.
+It adds icons to the `page_registry` which are used when creating the links.

+This app uses  [dash-mantine-components](https://dash-mantine-components.herokuapp.com/dash-iconify) and [dash-iconify libraries.](https://dash-mantine-components.herokuapp.com/dash-iconify)
 ![nested_folders](https://user-images.githubusercontent.com/72614349/175791749-4c6aafc2-b49e-403f-b651-9b24bdce565a.png)

 ------